 However, due to the cracking of the skin that eczema causes, a person with eczema can be more vulnerable to infections.
 Skin infections are common in people with eczema and these infections can be contagious.

 For example, people with atopic eczema are at a higher risk of developing eczema herpeticum.
-This is an infection caused by the herpes simplex 1 (HSV-1) virus.
+This is an infection that can be caused by the herpes simplex 1 (HSV-1) or herpes simplex 2 (HSV-2) virus.
 It results in blisters on the skin which may weep or bleed.
 Eczema herpeticum is contagious.

-Eczema is a chronic skin condition that results in skin irritation and inflammation.
-While scientists are still learning more about the condition, evidence suggests there is a genetic predisposition and that eczema may be hereditary.
-Researchers have identified that mutations in KIF3A, FLG, and CARD11 genes are commonly associated with the development of eczema.
+Scientists are still learning more about eczema, but evidence suggests there is a genetic predisposition and that eczema may be hereditary.
+Researchers have identified that mutations in the KIF3A, FLG, and CARD11 genes are commonly associated with the development of eczema.

 Other factors can also cause eczema.
-For example, environmental triggers such as pollution and tobacco smoke and biological factors such as stress can also result in eczema.
-Eczema is not contagious.
-However, a person with atopic eczema may be at a higher risk of developing skin infections.
-These skin infections may be contagious, such as eczema herpeticum.
+For example, environmental triggers such as air pollution and tobacco smoke and biological factors such as stress can also result in eczema.